Controversial school voucher bill narrowly passes committee vote

-OKLAHOMA CITY — Senate President Pro Tem Greg Treat’s school voucher bill on Tuesday narrowly passed a committee vote.
+OKLAHOMA CITY — Senate President Pro Tem Greg Treat’s school voucher bill narrowly passed a committee vote on Tuesday.

 Dubbed the “Oklahoma Empowerment Act,” Senate Bill 1647 narrowly advanced from the Senate Education Committee by a vote of 8-7.
-The measure now heads to the Senate Appropriations Committee for consideration.
+The measure now progresses to the Senate Appropriations Committee for consideration.

 Treat, R-Oklahoma City, said the measure would allow taxpayer dollars to follow a student to private school or home school and be used for educational items such as tutoring and transportation.
 It would require 10% of the accounts to be audited annually.